• Skip to primary navigation

 Creating superior value results in strong customer loyalty.
 It is a way to build strong bonds and solid relationships with customers in the long term.
 Customers see their products as more valuable than competitors, so they are the first choice to buy.
 Likewise, competitors’ customers are likely to switch to the company’s products.

 Some companies are successful in developing a differentiation strategy.
-For example, they feature uniqueness to entice and encourage consumers to be willing to pay higher prices.
+For example, they feature uniqueness to entice and encourage consumers to pay higher prices.
 In fact, when they release a new version, consumers are willing to queue to get the product.

 Maintaining loyalty requires companies to continue to offer superior value.
-And, it is a difficult task as consumer tastes and preferences change over time.
-Likewise, competition is dynamic, where competitors may develop better competitiveness than before.
+This is difficult as consumer tastes and preferences change over time.
+Likewise, competition is dynamic, and competitors may develop better competitiveness than before.

 How companies create value